ktlhtn/AutoSTAnnot/README.md

 ----------------------------------------

 ----------------------------------------
-**Detections to powermap or video**
+**Detections to powermap or video** (detections_to_powermap)

 *What it does:*

 Reads in the detections .csv file and either draws the detected bounding boxes to the configured video file frames or crops a powermap .mat file generated with matlab from the audio data so that the powermap values within the bounding boxes are included and everything else is set to zero.

+Additionally, there are two functions in bbox_centers_to_azimuth_elevation.py that can be used to convert the bounding box coordinates of a CSV file into spherical coordinates.

 *How to use:*